meilisearch/specifications/text/0059-geo-search.md

 - Type: int
 - Not required

 > 💡 `_geoDistance` response field is only computed and shown when the end-user have sorted documents around a `_geoPoint`.
-So if the end-user filter documents using a `_geoRadius` built-in filter without sorting them around a `_geoPoint`, this field `_geoDistance` will not appear in the search response.
+So if the end-user filters documents using a `_geoRadius` built-in filter without sorting them around a `_geoPoint`, this field `_geoDistance` will not appear in the search response.

 ### IV.
 Finalized Key Changes